-Released Area Features and updates June 13, 2019 CMS An administrator can now require a review requester to add a comment when sending an item for review.
-See Managing approval sequences and Collaboration. (update 265) Campaign The Episerver Campaign User Guide is now a section in the Episerver User Guide.
+Released Area Features and updates ments.
+See Order Management screen. (update 271) Campaign If you are using Spryker as an e-commerce platform, you can integrate Episerver Campaign to connect e-commerce and mailing activities.
+See Spryker integration.
+Added menu entries Episerver Insight and Episerver Reach to Campaign start menu.
+June 13, 2019 CMS An administrator can require a review requester to add a comment when sending an item for review.
+See Managing approval sequences and Collaboration. (update 265) Campaign The Episerver Campaign User Guide is a section in the Episerver User Guide.
 Marketing Automation connectors Support for multiple instances of a connector, to use for example in separate regions.
 See Episerver Pardot and Episerver Marketo. (update 244)